What Constitutes Sexual Harassment: Everything You Need to Know

 - The harassment is committed by an employee's superior and there is tangible employment action (for example, an individual is fired or demoted, or receives negative changes in their assignments and responsibilities).

-- The harassment is hostile work environment.
+- The harassment creates a hostile work environment.

 - The harassment is committed by an employee's coworker.